Understanding Attention for Vision-and-Language Tasks: Attention Alignment Mechanism

 \section{Attention Alignment Mechanism}

 There are various attention mechanisms applied in different multimodal VL downstream tasks.
-Two commonly used approaches are the cross attention and the self-attention.
-First, the cross attention is performed between visual and textual inputs.
+Two commonly used approaches are the cross-attention and the self-attention.
+First, the cross-attention is performed between visual and textual inputs.
 More specifically, given a sequence of textual features $T = \{t_1, t_2, t_3, \ldots, t_M\}$ and image features $I$ = \{$i_1$, $i_2$, $i_3$, \ldots, $i_N$\}, it takes $T$ as the query $Q$ and $I$ as the key $K$ (or vice versa) to compute attention and context vectors $c$ as the attended representations of the input elements in the following way:

 where $f$ is a function to calculate attention score, $n_K$ is the number of elements in $K$, and $c_{x}^{K}$ is the context vector of $K$ with respect to the $x$-th element of $Q$.
-The second approach, self attention \cite{vaswani2017transformer}, is performed over all inputs from both modalities.
+The second approach, self-attention \cite{vaswani2017transformer}, is performed over all inputs from both modalities.
 In other words, the approach combines $T$ and $I$ as a complete sequence $S = T \cup I$, and converts all elements in $S$ into $Q$, $K$ and $V$ via learnable matrices, which are used to compute attention by multiple heads in the following way:

 where the results from different heads are combined together.
 Then, it applies layer normalization, residual connections and fully connected layers in order to obtain the attended representation of the input tokens.
 With both approaches, we explore the effect of the attention alignment calculation $f$ for different VL tasks with the following five different alignment score functions.
 We also include \textbf{Cosine similarity}-based attention for only Text-and-Image Matching as it is widely used in that specific domain.